Tschipcraft/deathanimations_test/README.md

   - [ ] Option for using player heads only?
   - [ ] Goat Horn
   - [ ] Material mixing for head items (no use)/skeleton body (bonemeal)
-- [ ] Special nbt heritage for mob variants/saddles
+- [ ] Special NBT heritage for mob variants/saddles
 - [ ] Axis lock system for special body part forms
 - [ ] Special animations for Blaze + Enderman
 - [ ] Bug fixing